Enigmatic-Smile/docs/brands/README.md

 Brand Consent is only required in the Live environment.
 Test Brands are automatically given Brand consent.
 </div>

+You can monitor consent status on the dashboard and also set up a `brand.consent` webhook to be notified when the status changes.

-### Auto approve Consent
+### Auto Approve Consent

 If you're funding your own offers, or you've received direct authorisation from a brand, you can auto-approve the brand's consent:
 ![Auto approve Brand](https://raw.githubusercontent.com/FidelLimited/docs/master/assets/images/autoapproveConsent.png "auto approve brand")

 Using the Brand Consent API, you can auto approve your Brand by adding  ```skipInvite: true``` to the JSON request with the brand owner information.

-You can monitor consent status on the dashboard and also set up a `brand.consent` webhook to be notified when the status changes.